openstack/training-guides/doc/upstream-training/source/01-release-cycle.rst

 Exercise
 ========

-Based on the Icehouse release schedule, find the URL of a document or a patch that belongs to each of the steps.
+Based on the Kilo release schedule, find the URL of a document or a patch that belongs to each of the steps.